Malik-Shan/StudyLane/src/content/news/winter-holidays-extension.md

 # Dear Students,

 I trust this message finds you all in good health.
-I am writing to inform you that the government has officially extend winter holidays from January 1st to January 10th 2024.
+I am writing to inform you that the government has officially extend winter holidays from **January 1st** to **January 10th, 2024**.
 Consequently, our institute will remain closed during this period.

-Classes will resume on January 11th, 2024.
+Classes will resume on **January 11th, 2024**.
 Should you have any queries or concerns, please feel free to discuss them with me.
 Your understanding and cooperation are highly appreciated.

-**Warm regards,**
+**Warm regards,**<br>
-**Kanwal Malik**
+**Kanwal Malik**<br>
 **Admin Manager**